IMPORTANT SAFETY INFORMATION

 Thrombocytopenia: XPOVIO can cause life-threatening thrombocytopenia, potentially leading to hemorrhage.
 Thrombocytopenia was reported in patients with multiple myeloma (MM) and developed or worsened in patients with DLBCL.

 Thrombocytopenia is the leading cause of dosage modifications.
 Monitor platelet counts at baseline and throughout treatment.
 Monitor more frequently during the first 3 months of treatment.
-Institute platelet transfusion and/or other treatments as clinically indicated.
-Monitor patients for signs and symptoms of bleeding and evaluate promptly.
+Monitor patients for signs and symptoms of bleeding.
 Interrupt, reduce dose, or permanently discontinue based on severity of adverse reaction.

 Gastrointestinal Toxicity: XPOVIO can cause severe gastrointestinal toxicities in patients with MM and DLBCL.

-Anorexia/Weight Loss: Monitor weight, nutritional status, and volume status at baseline and throughout treatment.
-Monitor more frequently during the first 3 months of treatment.
-Interrupt, reduce dose, or permanently discontinue based on severity of ARs.
-Provide nutritional support, fluids, and electrolyte repletion as clinically indicated.
+Anorexia/Weight Loss: Monitor weight, nutritional status, and volume status at baseline and throughout treatment and provide nutritional support, fluids, and electrolyte repletion as clinically indicated.

 Serious Infection: XPOVIO can cause serious and fatal infections.
-Most infections were not associated with Grade 3 or higher neutropenia.
 Atypical infections reported after taking XPOVIO include, but are not limited to, fungal pneumonia and herpesvirus infection.

 Neurological Toxicity: XPOVIO can cause life-threatening neurological toxicities.